Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \textit{(c) Model Stability}

-The third loss term is model stability, as one rule of model selection in auto-clustering, which is to satisfy the requirement of repeatability and to optimise the next tries.
-Generally, most clustering approaches have the properties of using random initialisation and approximate optimisation to search and assign clusters, which may converge to a local optimum, so multiple runs may produce different results, namely, different degrees of stability \cite{Bousquet2002}.
-Algorithmic stability ensures good generalisation.
+In addition, model stability is also considered to satisfy the requirement of repeatability, which is important in optimising next tries.
+Generally, most clustering approaches have the properties of using random initialisation and approximate optimisation to search and assign clusters, which may produce different results in multiple same runs \cite{Bousquet2002}.